tarantool/tarantool-internals/source/qsync.rst

         }

-The ``journal_write_try_async`` writes data to the storage device in asynchronous way, ie the code does not wait for it to be complete before processing new requests from applier.
-But for our scenario we assume that this write happens so fast that it completes before the master node is waking up from its own write operation.
+The ``journal_write_try_async`` writes data to the storage device in asynchronous way, which means that the code does not wait for it to be complete before processing new requests from applier.
+But for our scenario we assume that this write happens so fast that it completes before the master node wakes up from its own write operation.

-So the ``txn_limbo_assign_lsn`` above assigns ``lsn`` from the master node to the limbo entry and then WAL write finishes and calls ``applier_txn_wal_write_cb`` callback, which in turn causes ``applier_on_wal_write`` to run
+So the ``txn_limbo_assign_lsn`` above assigns ``lsn`` from the master node to the limbo entry and then WAL write finishes and calls ``applier_txn_wal_write_cb`` callback, which in turn causes ``applier_on_wal_write`` to run:

 .. code-block:: c